bennettslin/yearlings_bobtail_app/tempThingsToRemember.md

 Hubcap reflections on go-karts
 Different colours for houses and buildings
-Make snowglobe road colour consistent with nav button road
+Make snowglobe road colour consistent with nav button road Used condom for both Grasshoppers and Cremated

-Gingerbread prison, put his right arm down, bring her closer in.
 Add stars
 Allow for presence to have one yIndex position, and another yIndex size

-male lips
+Gingerbread prison, put his right arm down, bring her closer in. male lips